JetBrains/kotlin-playground/README.md

 ### Options

-Kotlin Playground supports several events, and also server URL overwriting passing an additional `options` parameter on initialisation.
+Kotlin Playground supports several events, and also Kotlin version or server URL overwriting passing an additional `options` parameter on initialisation.

 For example:
 ```js